 With contributions by

-Burkhard Fehr Giulia Sfameni Gasparro, Richard Gordon, Lise Hannestad, Sanne Houby-Nielsen, Tomas Hägg, David Konstan, Dale B. Martin, Halvor Moxnes, Pauline Schmitt Pantel og Sarah B. Pomeroy
+Burkhard Fehr, Giulia Sfameni Gasparro, Richard Gordon, Lise Hannestad, Sanne Houby-Nielsen, Tomas Hägg, David Konstan, Dale B. Martin, Halvor Moxnes, Pauline Schmitt Pantel and Sarah B. Pomeroy

 More about the book